L-Blondy/up-fetch/README.md

 **Type:** `ParseResponseError<TError> = (response: Response, options: ComputedOptions) => Promise<TError>`

-Customize the parsing of a fetch response error (when response.ok is false) \
+Customize the parsing of a thrown fetch response. \
+By default the response is thrown when `response.ok` is `false`, it is customizable with the [throwResponseErrorWhen](#throwresponseerrorwhen) option) \
 By default a [ResponseError](#%EF%B8%8F-throws-by-default) is thrown

 **Example:**